joshbuhler/devjunk/README.md

 ## ColorThemes

 ### Xcode
 Themes that I like and use on a regular basis.
-Currently using the Dusk - Custom theme.
-(Real original name, right?)
+Currently using the `_Gotham.xccolortheme`

 #### Installing themes
 1. Themes should be installed in Xcode's `FontAndColorThemes` folder (`~/Library/Developer/Xcode/UserData/FontAndColorThemes/`).